e99h2121/gitbook-gooddesign/README.md

 This is the summary of my question among recent article from each news.
 Now this document is focusing that several kind of the themes of the recent news.

+- Design
+- Security
+- AI

+And so on.
 The original question for me was "What is good design?" as a non-designer's viewpoint.
 After it includes Security, Writings, and AI... and so on.

 Many design guides explain the theory, or pattern.
 But they don't explain the reason why it is needed in the design.